The

 The answer is no. It would not have.

 Media framing turned Karen Carpenter into a cautionary tale, individualizing her illness into a personal failure while letting the rest of us—media, medicine, family—off the hook too easily.
 It erases the systems that built the cage, while giving ourselves a pat on the back for noticing the bars.
+It treats her like a human zoo.
 It's surveillance over dignity, where her body is reduced to a spectacle even after her death.
 That's the same voyeurism that killed her.
-The attention without care—attention that sent the message that a woman's body was somehow public property.
-That her body wasn't her own.
-Her brother begged interviewers to stop asking about her weight.
-Doctors didn't even have a framework for what was killing her.
-And we as a society consumed Karen Carpenter like a public project, not a private, real, human being.

 Shame gagged her.
 Silence finished the job.
 And 'anorexia nervosa' entered the public consciousness.

 So if your takeaway from Karen Carpenter's life is "we need to comment more on thin bodies," then you didn’t integrate the lesson.
 You're just stoking the fires of a system that's long been burning.
+And none of this changes that we still don't even know if anyone in Wicked is dealing with an ED for a fact.

 Are you preventing another Karen Carpenter, or just inventing one?
 Because prevention, it doesn't look like speculation: it looks like boundaries, restraint, and refusing to turn people into warnings.